Get exclusive email updates when I add new resources to our Family Action Toolkits

 In this post: Fun-to-read kids books starring girls of color – focusing on agency and adventure, not race and gender

-Representation Matters: Do you read as many children’s books celebrating girls of color as you do that feature white dudes?
+Do you read as many children’s books celebrating girls of color as you do that feature white dudes?

 Books about girls are not just for girls.

-Normalizing people of color in universal stories
+Normalizing kids of color in universal stories

 This is incorrect.
 This is dangerous.

-The Uhura test focuses on normalizing books – which should outnumber stories featuring white boys on our shelves if we’re going to counteract the idealization of masculine whiteness.
+We’re looking for engaging, fun-to-read, normalizing books – which should outnumber stories featuring white boys on our shelves if we’re going to counteract the idealization of masculine whiteness.
 You know – the message embedded in truck books that only feature male pronouns, adventure stories full of daring boys and their moms and girlfriends, or the token stories featuring a brown girl in the background for diversity-points.

 - Do girls of color have agency?